Broadleaf Signalgrass Control

 Adjust your sprayer nozzle to a fan tip setting, then spray the top and bottom of broadleaf signalgrass leaves until evenly coated.
 Do not spray to the point of runoff.

-Under certain conditions, application of Quinclorac 1.5 L made to annual grasses at 2 to
+Under certain conditions, an application of Quinclorac 1.5 L to annual grasses at 2 to 4 tillers may not provide complete control.
+In these situations, a sequential application will be required for grass control.

 Prevention